Using ArcGIS Velocity, you can write output observations and analysis results to feature layers or stream layers for visualization in web maps.

 A feature layer is a grouping of similar geographic features, for example, buildings, parcels, cities, or roads.
 With Velocity, you can store Internet of Things (IoT) observations from sensors as features to explore visually on a map such as current vehicle locations, temperature readings, or earthquake epicenters.
 IoT observations represented as features can be points, lines, or polygons (areas).
 For more information about the types of feature layers in ArcGIS, see Feature layers.

 Since feature layers represent data as points, lines, and polygons, they can be used to visualize data in a variety of ways.
 For example, temperature readings can be displayed in a common blue-yellow-orange-red sequence of colors to indicate areas that are cooler or warmer.
-Conversely, the same temperature data could be displayed relative to a threshold that is important to your workflows such as everything below 50 degrees Fahrenheit representing temperatures of concern and temperatures above being acceptable.
+Conversely, the same temperature data can be displayed relative to a threshold that is important to specific workflows such as everything below 50 degrees Fahrenheit representing temperatures of concern and temperatures above being acceptable.